Cantabri: The Cantabrian Wars

 In the early 1st century BC, the Cantabri began to play a double game by lending their services to individual Roman generals on occasion but, at same time, supported rebellions within Roman Spanish provinces and carried out raids in times of unrest.
 This opportunistic policy led the Cantabri to initially side with Quintus Sertorius during the Sertorian Wars, but at the final phase of the conflict they shifted their allegiance to Pompey, continuing to follow the Pompeian cause until the defeat of their generals' Lucius Afranius and Marcus Petreius at the battle of Ilerda (Lérida) in 49 BC.
 In between, the Cantabri had unsuccessfully intervened in the Gallic Wars by sending in 56 BC an allegedly 40,000-strong army to help the Aquitani tribes of south-western Gaul against the legate Publius Crassus, the son of Marcus Crassus serving under Julius Caesar, who succeeded in overpowering and destroying the combined Cantabri-Aquitani force of 50,000 men in their own camp and slaughtered 38,000 of them.

-Under the leadership of the chieftain Corocotta, the Cantabri’s own predatory raids on the Vaccaei, Turmodigi and Autrigones, whose rich territories they coveted according to Florus, coupled with their backing of a Vaccaei anti-Roman revolt in 29 BC, ultimately led to the outbreak of the First Cantabrian War (Bellum Cantabricum), which resulted in their conquest and partial annihilation by Emperor Augustus.
-The remaining Cantabrian population and their tribal lands were absorbed into the Hispania Citerior province.
+Under the leadership of the chieftain Corocotta, the Cantabri's own predatory raids on the Vaccaei, Turmodigi and Autrigones, whose rich territories they coveted according to Florus, coupled with their backing of a Vaccaei anti-Roman revolt in 29 BC, ultimately led to the outbreak of the First Cantabrian War (Bellum Cantabricum), which resulted in their conquest and partial annihilation by Emperor Augustus.
+The remaining Cantabrian population and their tribal lands were henceforth included alongside the Gallaeci and the Astures into the new Transduriana Province under the suffect consul Lucius Sestius Albanianus Quirinalis.

 Nevertheless, the harsh measures devised by Augustus and implemented by his legate Marcus Vipsanius Agrippa to pacify the province in the aftermath of the campaign only contributed to further instability in Cantabria.
 Near-constant tribal uprisings (including a serious slave revolt in 20 BC that quickly spread to neighboring Asturias) and guerrilla warfare continued to plague the Cantabrian lands until the early 1st century AD, when the region was granted a form of local self-rule upon being included in the new Hispania Tarraconensis province.